CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 #/ext3/miniconda3/lib/python3.10/site-packages/cmocean/__init__.py
 #your package should be here, not .local
 ```
 Now you have your own Dedalus Singularity that you can edit.
-You could replace `/scratch/work/public/singularity/dedalus-3.0.0a0-openmpi-4.1.2-ubuntu-22.04.1.sqf` in this note with `$SCRATCH/dedalus_sing/overlay-5GB-200K.ext3`.
+You could replace `/scratch/work/public/singularity/dedalus-3.0.0a0-openmpi-4.1.2-ubuntu-22.04.1.sqf` in this note with `$SCRATCH/dedalus_sing/overlay-1GB-400K.ext3`.
 If you want to share your Singularity, run inside the Singularity
 ```shell
 mksquashfs /ext3 dedalus_readonly.sqf -keep-as-directory
 ```
 to make a read-only version.
 You should not let others read your `ext3` file: read access means write access for `ext3` files!

-The version I use will be available at `/scratch/work/sd3201/dedalus3/dedalus_ryansingularity.sqf`, if you want to use mine version.
+The version I use will be available at `/scratch/work/sd3201/dedalus3/dedalus_ryansingularity.sqf`, if you want to use my version.
 A keen reader might have already realized the Singularity used for the JupyterLab is my version.

-### Buidling the Singularity itself<a name="bulding_sing"></a>
-Under construction...

-Shenglong Wang from the NYU HPC team made the Dedalus Singularity.
-In short, accroding to Shenglong, the basic installation is based on Singularity image `/scratch/work/public/singularity/ubuntu-22.04.1.sif`, which OpenMPI 4.1.2 is builtin.
-We setup all packages with the builtin OpenMPi 4.1.2.
-After that, replace with the Greene OpenMPI 4.1.2 built with Infiniband and Slurm enabled.

 ## Acknowledgment<a name="acknowledgment"></a>
 The Singularity files in this note are made by Shenglong Wang on the NYU HPC team.
 We thank the NYU HPC team for their help in training and troubleshooting.